We are committed to supporting students in order for them to overcome any financial barriers to learning.

 Listed below are the types of support that may be available to help you with course-related costs such as kit, equipment, books and travel.

-16–19 Guaranteed Bursary – for students who are in care or a care leaver, those who are claiming Income Support or Universal Credit in their own right or those who are claiming Employment Support Allowance together with Personal Independence Payment or Disability Living Allowance in their own right.
+16–19 Bursary for Defined Vulnerable Groups – for students who are in care or a care leaver, those who are claiming Income Support or Universal Credit in their own right or those who are claiming Employment Support Allowance together with Personal Independence Payment or Disability Living Allowance in their own right.
 Successful applicants may be entitled to up to £1,200.

 Discretionary Bursary – for students where the household income is low.
 Allocated amounts for successful applicants will vary depending on travelling distance.